-peanut onion chutney for idli, dosa, uthappam and most South Indian Breakfasts.
+Peanut onion chutney for idli, dosa, uthappam and most South Indian Breakfast dishes.
 There are a few different ways of making andhra peanut chutney, this is one such variation.
 Peanut chutney is one of the most made in most andhra homes to accompany breakfasts like idli or dosa.

 - Half cup peanuts